 The physical habitat, the characteristic species, and their relative contribution to similarity and/or ecological structure and function are considered in the 'definition of the key elements of the feature' for habitats or biotopes.
-Where the habitat is defined as one or more biotopes then The Marine Habitat Classification for Britain and Ireland (Connor et al., 2004) is essential to understand the physical or community characteristics of the habitat (biotope) that structure and, hence, define the biotope.
+Where the habitat is defined as one or more biotopes then it is essential to understand the physical or community characteristics of the habitat (biotope) that structure and, hence, define the biotope.
 Particular attention should be paid to the factors that distinguish between similar biotopes (e.g. species composition, salinity, physical disturbance, turbidity, scour, or grazing pressure).